 - Custom API – first podcast host I have come across to talk API in the first place!

-In 2018 they have been offering discounted (or free) rates to public organisations and non profits.
+In 2018 they have been offering discounted (or free) rates to public organizations and non profits.
 This clearly paid off with a very impressive list of users (includes the likes of Harvard, Kickstarter, Slack and others.
 It looks like the company has come a long way since 2018.
 In my opinion one worth to keep a close eye on.